backplane/conex/toybox/README.md

 * At present the lack of `stty` can make it a little annoying to work in the toybox shell because you might experience issues with backspace/delete.
 * You may also find it unpleasant to operate without shell history.
-* The container image license situation is complicated.
-Time image includes ca-certificates from aports and elements of the password file from alpine.
-So it's more complicated to use this container than toybox's own BSD0 license.